abikirkham/maths-challenge/README.md

 ## Students Seeking Math Practice
 As a student, I want to use Maths Challenge to practice addition, subtraction, multiplication, and division in a fun and interactive way, helping me improve my math skills.
-I want the game to provide randomized questions to keep me engaged and challenged.
+I want the game to provide randomised questions to keep me engaged and challenged.
 Real-time feedback is crucial for me to understand my mistakes and learn from them.

 ## Teachers Looking for Educational Games